dida-do/GeoGrapher/README.md

 Everything is built around the associator class.
 An associator organizes a segmentation dataset consisting of images and segmentation labels (raster data) and polygons (vector data).
-The associator itself consists two geopandas GeoDataFrames polygons_df and imgs that contain tabular information about the polygons and images.
+The associator itself consists of two geopandas GeoDataFrames polygons_df and imgs that contain tabular information about the polygons and images.